-SEO is a big part of any website, and there are technical, on-page, and off-page aspects to SEO that all need to work together to achieve the end goal – usually to attract and retain customers, and sell the products or services on offer.
+SEO is a big part of any website.
+There are technical, on-page, and off-page aspects to SEO that all need to work together to achieve the end goal – attracting and retaining customers, and selling the products and services you have on offer.

 Organic search is responsible for about 64% of all site traffic, while paid search generates only 6%.”

 – Search Engine Journal, 2018

 We often encounter websites where:

 - or what there is is of low quality, and is duplicated across numerous pages;